philipdlevy/Phase-one-project/README.md

 ### Overview of project
 * Uses an external api of drinks to load drinks on the page.
+* Fun margarita drinks are pulled with notes on how to make, and what is needed for the drink.
 * There are added features of commenting on the drinks and buttons to select the next or previous drink.